dave/dst/README.md

 Comments are added at decoration attachment points.
 See [generated-decorations.go](https://github.com/dave/dst/blob/master/generated-decorations.go) for a full list of these points, along with demonstration code of where they are rendered in the output.

-The the decoration points have convenience functions `Add`, `Replace`, `Clear` and `All` to accomplish common tasks.
+The decoration attachment points have convenience functions `Add`, `Replace`, `Clear` and `All` to accomplish common tasks.
 Use the full text of your comment including the `//` or `/**/` markers.
 When adding a line comment, a newline is automatically rendered.

 ```go
 code := `package main